 Should cold therapy be stopped?

-“Cold therapy has been used regularly as an immediate treatment to induce analgesia following acute soft-tissue injuries, however, a prolonged ice application has proved to delay the start of the healing and lengthen the recovery process. . . (the authors do however suggest) Traditional cold therapy still has beneficial effect especially when injuries are severe and swelling is the limiting factor for recovery after soft-tissue injuries, and therefore no need to be entirely put out to pasture in the rehabilitation practice.”
+“Cold therapy has been used regularly as an immediate treatment to induce analgesia following acute soft-tissue injuries, however, a prolonged ice application has proved to delay the start of the healing and lengthen the recovery process. . . (the authors do however suggest) Traditional cold therapy still has beneficial effects especially when injuries are severe and swelling is the limiting factor for recovery after soft-tissue injuries, and therefore no need to be entirely put out to pasture in the rehabilitation practice.”

 The Duke University Study

 There was a 1992 study from Duke University (5).
 Let’s point out that Duke University’s men’s basketball team won the 1992 NCAA National Basketball Championship.
 This followed up a 1991 NCAA National Basketball Championship.
 So you would have to imagine that peak athletic performance is an important aspect of the Duke athletic program.
-Academics is also very important, so in 1992, researchers at Duke University tested whether applications of ice were helpful in physical recovery after strength training- a type of eccentric exercise where muscle damage is induced as a result of the exercise.
-Eccentric training is defined as active contraction of a muscle occurring simultaneously with lengthening of the muscle.
+Academics are also very important, so in 1992, researchers at Duke University tested whether applications of ice were helpful in physical recovery after strength training- a type of eccentric exercise where muscle damage is induced as a result of the exercise.
+Eccentric training is defined as the active contraction of a muscle occurring simultaneously with the lengthening of the muscle.

 - After the ice is removed, the blood perfusion may then return, but the blood vessels may not open for many hours after the ice application.

-This research team found that this fluctuation can cause the tissue to die due to lack of blood flow.
+This research team found that this fluctuation can cause the tissue to die due to a lack of blood flow.
 It can also lead to temporary or permanent nerve damage and disability in the individual or athlete.
 Therefore, ice application does not boost recovery after exercise and can instead cause tissue and nerve damage.

-Obviously we are not going to rely solely on a 1992 study, certainly there have been updates in the last thirty years.
+Obviously, we are not going to rely solely on a 1992 study, certainly, there have been updates in the last thirty years.

-Twenty year-old baseball players – ice and delayed recovery 48 and 72 hours later
+Twenty-year-old baseball players – ice and delayed recovery 48 and 72 hours later

 A study was performed in 2013 and published in the Journal of Strength Conditioning Research.
-(6) The study involved eleven 20 year old male baseball players to examine the effects of topical cooling on recovery after eccentric exercise.
+(6) The study involved eleven 20-year-old male baseball players to examine the effects of topical cooling on recovery after eccentric exercise.
 Muscle damage markers and hemodynamic (the way blood moves) changes were checked.